 If you have a protruding abdomen as a result of pregnancy or weight loss, you may be a good candidate for tummy tuck surgery with Dr. Howrigan.

-The tummy tuck is a relatively extensive operation, so it’s not recommended for patients who have certain health problems such as hypertension, smoking, obesity, diabetes mellitus and various cardiac conditions.
+The tummy tuck procedure is a relatively extensive operation, so it’s not recommended for patients who have certain health problems such as hypertension, smoking, obesity, diabetes mellitus and various cardiac conditions.

 Each patient will have unique considerations and realistic aesthetic goals.
 In general, the doctor will aim to achieve the following: